cloudflare/stpyv8/docs/source/api/context.rst

 Javascript Context
 ==================

-.. sidebar:: execution context
+.. sidebar:: Execution context

     When control is transferred to ECMAScript executable code [#f2]_, control is entering an execution context.

         -- ECMA-262 3rd Chapter 10

-According to the ECMAScript [#f1]_ standard, an execution context has to be entered before executing any script code.
+According to the ECMAScript standard [#f1]_, an execution context has to be entered before executing any script code.

 :py:class:`JSContext` is a sandboxed execution context with its own set of built-in objects and functions.

-You could create a :py:class:`JSContext` instance, enter it with the :py:meth:`JSContext.enter` method, and use it to execute code with the :py:meth:`JSContext.eval` method.
-The best practice is to leave the context with the :py:meth:`JSContext.leave` if you do not need it anymore.
+You could create a :py:class:`JSContext` instance, enter it with the :py:meth:`JSContext.enter` method, and use it to execute Javascript code with the :py:meth:`JSContext.eval` method.
+The best practice is to leave the context with the :py:meth:`JSContext.leave` when you do not need it anymore.

 .. doctest::